yangyang9768/Chang-Xu-Portfolio/index.md

 ## Blink

 ### Description
 A production website built on React.js.
-This project includes tracking page, User Dashboard  etc Due to the confidential factors, I can only present the following webpage.
+This project includes tracking page, User Dashboard  etc  <br>
+Due to the confidential factors, I can only present the following webpage.
 My employer would like to provide a personal reference, If that's needed.